hshi/AFQMCLAB/README.md

             cmake .. -DUSE_MAGMA=on -DCMAKE_INSTALL_PREFIX:PATH="~/lib/afqmclib"

-- If defualt setting not working, change to different platform.
+- If defualt setting does not work, change to different platform.

   It can be _STORM_, _HURRIANCE_, _COMET_..., details are in AFQMCLIB/cmake/PLATFORM_*.cmake.